aksommerville/fullmoon4/README.md

 ### March

-- [x] More sprites
-- - [x] skyleton: Falls from the sky, charges with sword, breaks when he hits a wall.
-- - [x] ghost: Spiral in to the hero, if you don't run away you get cursed.
-Reduce speed or something, for a short time.
-- - [x] duck: Walk around, quack, throw ninja stars.
-- - [x] seamonster
-- [x] Initial sketch (eg with chalkguard)
-- [x] Indoor plants: Never auto-bloom, require the Blooming Song?
-- [x] skyleton: sound effects
-- [x] chalkguard: fireworks
 - [ ] Ricochet missiles with the umbrella is fun.
 Do more with this.
-- - [ ] Influence ricochet direction according to collision position on the tangent axis.
+- - [x] Influence ricochet direction according to collision position on the tangent axis.
 - - [ ] Gag where monsters are trying to destroy something and you're trying to protect it.
 - - [ ] Anything that ejects a missile should get stunned when it gets sent back.
 - - - [ ] Or catch it!
 Raccoon should do this.
 "Oh it just wanted to play catch"
 - - [ ] Use ricochet to hit a switch or something.
+- - [x] Make her less likely to get smacked in the face. ("could it be the umbrella'd edge?" as opposed to "which edge?")

 ### April